davidezechukwu/davidezechukwucode/README.md

 Some databases have features to detect such, by purposely skipping on the generated ID sequence,
 <br/>
 <br/>
-i.e by skipping on the ID sequence and generating ``user:1, user:4, user:5, user:9, user:11, etc``;
+i.e by skipping on the ID sequence and generating <code>user:1, user:4, user:5, user:9, user:11, etc</code>;
 <br/>
 <br/>
-Any call to ``getuser/2`` in the example given above, is either a programming error or a malicious attack :)
+Any call to <code>getuser/2</code> in the example given above, is either a programming error or a malicious attack :)
 <br/>
 <br/>
 Backend(s)/database(s) repo available on request